capnspacehook/ansible-iptables/README.md

 Note that no other traffic is allowed inbound/outbound by default, if you want specific ports opened you will have to specify that yourself.

-In addition to this, a package to persist `iptables` rules upon reboot is installed and configured, and if bogon or host banning is enabled, `ipset` is installed.
+In addition to this, a package to persist `iptables` rules upon reboot is installed and configured and `ipset` is installed.
 A script is also installed that persists `ipset` sets upon reboot as well.

-The benefits of using this role are robust logging, portscan blocking, automatic host banning, ICMP filtering (ICMP echo shells shouldn't work), and strict rules that only allow established traffic outbound for an inbound rule and vice versa, as well as filtering outbound traffic by specific user/groups.
+The benefits of using this role are robust logging, portscan blocking, ICMP filtering (ICMP echo shells shouldn't work), and strict rules that only allow established traffic outbound for an inbound rule and vice versa, as well as filtering outbound traffic by specific user/groups.

 ## Requirements